pfkrajca/CNAttack/README.md

 ## Finding a Reference Cluster
 This function plots the average gene expression across genomic positions for each cell type.
 These plots will help you visually identify which cell type has the lowest overall expression across the genome, which will serve as the reference cluster in later steps.
+You can input the name of your clustering variable into `group_by`.
+Default for all `group_by` is `"cell_type"`

 ```
-plot_cluster_means_by_genomic_position(adata, layer="counts", downsample=100)
+plot_cluster_means_by_genomic_position(adata, layer="counts", group_by="cell_type", downsample=100)

 ```
 Based off these plots determine a cell type to set as the baseline.
 Reference cluster should have lowest overall gene expression across the entire genome.